ATK Slow Cooker Shredded Chicken Tacos

 2 C ¼ inch pineapple pieces

-4 tbsp fresh lime juice
+4 tablespoon fresh lime juice

 ¼ C finely chopped red onion

-2 tbsp chopped fresh cilantro
+2 tablespoon chopped fresh cilantro

 Combine oil, chili powder, coriander, cumin, garlic, and chili in a small bowl and microwave for 30 seconds; scrape spice mixture into slow cooker.
 Stir in tomato sauce and sugar.